DanRoscigno/translate_changed_files/docs/en/quick_start/routine-load.md

 This tutorial covers:

 - Running StarRocks, Redpanda, and MinIO with Docker Compose
-- Using MinIO as the StarRocks storage layer
+- Using MinIO as the object storage layer
 - Configuring StarRocks for shared-data
 - Adding a Routine Load job to consume data from Redpanda